-Here are seven Port Douglas seafood specialities you can’t walk past:
+Here are eight Port Douglas seafood specialities (in no particular order) you can’t walk past:

-Melding the perfect balance of crunch, freshness, and avocado goodness, this dish will have you returning again.
+Melding the perfect balance of crunch, freshness, and Tex-Mex goodness, this dish will have you returning again.
+And again.
+And again.

-If you’re at Salsa and there is a tuna special, don’t even hesitate, just order it.
-We're willing to bet a dragonfruit mojito on the fact you've never tasted tuna so good until I tried it at Salsa.
+If you’re at Salsa Bar & Grill and there is a tuna special, don’t even hesitate, just order it.
+We're willing to bet a dragonfruit mojito on the fact you've never tasted tuna so good until you've tried it at Salsa.

-They change their menu each season, but generally there’s a tuna tataki that is ta-die-for and a seared tuna main.
+They change their menu regularly based on each season, but generally there’s a tuna tataki that is ta-die-for and a seared tuna main.

 You know what they say, When in Rome (or the tropical equivalent, Sassi's in Port Douglas), order the scallops.

 Hot tip: the waters off Port Douglas are teeming with delectable crustaceans and every month, usually around the time of the full moon, blackboard signs start popping up around Port Douglas and Mossman hinting at where to find them.